Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

 ## Unleashing the Type 8 Persona

-Of course, there are many dimensions to Beyoncé, and that's what makes her such a fascinating figure.
-But, a significant part of her magnetism, her ability to keep fans on the edge of their seats, emanates from her embodiment of the Type 8.
+A significant part of Beyonce's personality is her magnetism.
+She has the ability to keep fans on the edge of their seats.
 This isn't about selling a product.
 This is about understanding an icon.

 ## "Run the World (Girls)" – A Manifestation of Type 8